justdark/dml/README.md

 ----------------------------------------------
 Warning
 ===
-only python 2 is supported,sorry for the python 3 user.
+* only python 2 is supported,sorry for the python 3 user.

+* some method from numpy and  scipy will report warning because of their version

 ----------------------------------------------
 License